datguysham/dedpepes_awaken/README.md

 It reached the first 100 FB volume on the same day less than 4 hours after it got listed on market.
 Announcement post is [here](https://x.com/DedPepes_Awaken/status/1836027053038264757).

+The collection is now included in the community-run [fractal ecosystem website](https://fractalecosystem.io/projects/dedpepes-awaken) (X account is [@fractaleco](https://x.com/fractaleco)) which lists all the known projects.
+Announcement post is [here](https://x.com/DedPepes_Awaken/status/1841505346067878185).

 ## Marketplaces

 The collection was listed on these marketplaces: